e271828e/Flight.jl/docs/notes/design/framework_design.md

-Computed exports gain protagonism under this section — termination chains are their second structural customer after generic-boundary contracts — and two commitments plus a library follow:
+Computed exports gain protagonism under this section — termination chains are their second structural customer after generic-boundary contracts — and two commitments, a library and an idiom follow:

 - **The `faces` helper family grows deliberately.** Predicate-based selection (an `endswith`-style filter alongside `except`/`only`) is a natural